Black bear management

 Although bears are an important part of the ecosystem, conflicts with humans are inevitable and additional measures to abate damages are sometimes necessary.
 The DNR collaborates with USDA-APHIS-Wildlife Services to investigate reported conflicts with bears and implement adaptive abatement measures.

-Most bear issues are generally nuisance related and can occur at any time of the year that bears are active.
+Most bear issues are generally nuisance related and can occur at any time of the year when bears are active.
 However, agricultural damage can also be a problem when bears are preparing for winter denning and crops are at their most palatable stages.

 There are numerous steps that anyone can make to prevent or stop nuisance bear issues.